ailab-bio/GraphINVENT2/CONTRIBUTING.md

 ## Type hints

-New public functions should include PEP 484 type annotations.
-For tensor-heavy code, annotate at least the non-tensor arguments; use `torch.Tensor` for tensor inputs/outputs.
-Example:
+New public functions should carry PEP 484 annotations.
+For tensor-heavy code, annotate at least the non-tensor arguments and use `torch.Tensor` for the rest; a more precise shape annotation is not currently expressible and pretending otherwise makes the signature harder to read rather than easier.

 ```python
 def write_likelihoods(likelihood_filename: str, likelihoods: torch.Tensor) -> None: